drscotthawley/signaltrain/README.md

     conda install -c conda-forge librosa

-...and/or, create a brand-new `conda` environment start from there.
+...and/or, create a clean `conda` environment start from there.
 On Google Cloud Compute, I had to do the following

     conda create --name signaltrain python=3.6
     conda activate signaltrain